 From June 2015 to June 2017, she was principal investigator of a British Academy Project "Worlds and Networks of Higher Learning" with workshops in Newcastle upon Tyne, Oxford, Cambridge (where Richard Sergeantson was the internal organizer at Trinity College Cambridge) and the Institute for Historical Research in London.
 Co-investigators were Mordechai Feingold (Caltech) and Glyn Parry (Roehampton).
 A collected volume Early Modern Universities: Networks of Higher Learning is in print (2021).

-In June 2018, she started two new projects, one with Ann Blair (PI) on "Exams, Disputes and Dissertations: The Making of Medical Knowledge in Early Modern Europe" with support of a Milton Grant, and a second project with members of Zurich University and with The Harvard Mahindra Humanities Center Seminar Universities: Past, Present, Future on "The Funding of Higher Education: Different Objectives in Switzerland, the UK, and the USA".
+In June 2018, she started two new projects, one on "Exams, Disputes and Dissertations: The Making of Medical Knowledge in Early Modern Europe" with support of a Milton Grant, and a second project with members of Zurich University and with The Harvard Mahindra Humanities Center Seminar Universities: Past, Present, Future on "The Funding of Higher Education: Different Objectives in Switzerland, the UK, and the USA".

 Passionate about global cultural networks, Anja supports a series of schools and education initiatives in Mali (Africa).